petzi53/DSUR/README.md

 # DSUR
-Following the book &amp; exercises of "Discovering Statistics Using R" by Andy Field
+Following the book & exercises of "Discovering Statistics Using R" by Andy Field